sudheermuthyala/AWS/aws-glue/README.md

 **Development Endpoint**
 - Development end point is an envernoment that you can use to develop and test your AWS-Glue ETL scripts **Job**
-- A job is nothing but a Busieness logic which is required to perform the ETL work
+- A job is nothing but a Busieness logic which is required to perform the ETL work it composed of a transformation script
 ![](2022-08-17-11-46-19.png)